alessandro-gentilini/knuth-interview-2006/README.md

 for the challenge, at Case, and I was admitted to; they had a special section for Freshmen, called the Honors Section, where 20 of us were given, were taught each of our classes by the heads of departments.
-So I really had the, Case’s best, you know, physics teacher, chemistry teacher, math teacher and English teacher.
+So I really had the, Case's best, you know, physics teacher, chemistry teacher, math teacher and English teacher.

 [11 - University life: my basketball management system](http://webofstories.com/play/17070)
 -------------------------------------------------------------------------------------------

-I believe it was the first year they had tried this, and I’m not sure how long they continued the experiment, but the teachers, but what they called us the Honor Section, and this just meant that 20 of us just took all our classes together, while other students would tend to mix.
-I don’t think the other students all spent Monday, Tuesday, Wednesday the same as, the same hours, like we did.
+I believe it was the first year they had tried this, and I'm not sure how long they continued the experiment, but the teachers, but what they called us the Honor Section, and this just meant that 20 of us just took all our classes together, while other students would tend to mix.
+I don't think the other students all spent Monday, Tuesday, Wednesday the same as, the same hours, like we did.
 And so the classes that I had, then I think they challenged us a little more too, than they challenged the other students, perhaps.